Lehks/mercury/README.md

 1. `unsigned`: A boolean value that decides whether the value is signed or unsigned.
 This will default to `false`.
 2. `default`: The default value of the column.
 The possible values are:
     1. An integer value.
 The default will be this exact value.
-    2. The string `AUTO_INCREMENT`.
+    2. The string `auto-increment`.
 Each inserted row will have a different value.
 This can be used to generate values for primary key columns.
     3. The keyword `null`.
 This is only available if the column is nullable and it will cause the value to be `null` by default.
     4. Omitting this property altogether.
 This will cause for no default value to be set.